Do you have any queries?

 50+ booked in last 3 days

 An allergy is a hypersensitivity disorder of the immune system that causes undesirable reactions to certain substances like food, dust, pollen, drugs or even animal dander.
 These reactions normally do not occur in others.
 The substance causing the reaction is an allergen.
 Immunoglobin E is an antibody that the body produces in case of an allergic reaction.
-Total IgE test is a blood test used to measure the complete IgE levels in the blood, but it does not indicate what is the specific allergen causing the reaction.
+A total IgE test is a blood test used to measure the complete IgE levels in the blood, but it does not indicate what specific allergen is causing the reaction.
 Allergy-Fruit panel is a food allergy screening that tests the body's reaction to 8 different fruits using the ImmunoCAP technique.
-Based on the results the source of allergy/allergies is determined and the course of treatment is decided accordingly.
-Along with this the allergen specific IgE levels and are also checked.
+These include Apple, Banana, Pear, Peach, Papaya, Kiwi Fruit, Mango and Pineapple.
+Based on the results, the source of allergy/allergies is determined and the course of treatment is decided accordingly.
+Along with this, the allergen-specific IgE levels are also checked.

 Read More